 Aqua Lock Primer Sealer

 I used Aqua Lock on a recent project to prime gray walls in a nursery I painted white with Regal Select paint.
 I applied one coat of this product and the coverage from the primer alone was excellent over the gray paint and drywall patches.
 The white paint I used, which was a very light Benjamin Moore color called Super White, covered in only two coats over this fast-drying primer.

-Aqua Lock primer is one hundred percent acrylic with a fairly high solids volume of 41%.
+Aqua Lock primer is one hundred percent acrylic with a high solids volume of 41%.
 Like paint, the more solids the primer has, the better the coverage.
 Basically, thicker primer equals less coats of paint needed to cover the dark color underneath.
 I was able to paint over the primer about one hour after rolling the walls.
-While the room I painted wasn't a bathroom, this product is mold-resistant too, which makes it a good option for priming dark walls in a bathroom.
+This product is mold-resistant too, which makes it a good option for priming dark walls in a bathroom.